- Search The Registry

-Sterling Allen Brown was born on this date in 1901.
-He was an African American English professor and literary critic whose poetry was rooted in folklore sources and Black dialect.
+Sterling Brown was born on this date in 1901.
+He was a Black English professor and literary critic whose poetry was rooted in folklore sources and Black dialect.

 After graduating from Dunbar High School, he received an academic scholarship to Williams College, where he studied traditional literature.
 He also explored blues and jazz music (still considered to be socially illegitimate).
 Brown graduated Williams in 1922 Phi Beta Kappa, and with a scholarship entered graduate school and received his Master's degree from Harvard University in 1923.
 While teaching, he also began collecting folk songs and stories from Blacks.
 The people he met also served as the subject of the poetry he wrote.
 In 1929, Brown began a 40-year teaching career at Howard, and in 1932 his first volume of poetry, "Southern Road," was published.
 Musical forms, especially ballads, work songs, spirituals, and blues, were primary influences on his work.

 in 1937 he was put in charge of the Federal Writers Project (FWP) Slave Narratives Project, from which position he insisted on the hiring of African American interviewers.
 He also oversaw some of the FWP's state guides, particularly Florida's, where he collaborated with Zora Neale Hurston and Stetson Kennedy in getting the story of the Rosewood "race riot" reinserted in a text which had been excised by the Florida state (white) officials.

 At a time when white writers had distorted Black dialect into a stereotype, he boldly used authentic dialect and phonetic spelling in his poems.
 Though "Southern Road" was widely praised, Brown found no publisher for his second collection, "No Hiding Place"; it eventually was incorporated into his "Collected Poems" (1980).